Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 #### Installing a GSI

 Before installing a GSI, make sure you have a **custom recovery** or have installed a **patched recovery**(tool found above).
-The fastboot option that's found on the stock recovery (basically the one that says reboot to bootloader in recovery) is completely useless.
+The fastboot option that's found on the stock recovery (basically the one that says reboot to bootloader in stock recovery) is completely useless so you shouldn't be using that.

 After installing any of them, you'll be able to flash a GSI by either: